Expand Your Community

 Provides a dynamic platform for exchange, engagement, and alignment to encourage healthy, sustainable, affordable, and regenerative practices in home building and living.
 The committee aims to address the inequities of access to information, resources, and technology by working to advance and diversify the awareness, knowledge, and innovation in greening homes through education, training, and outreach.

 Green Schools Committee

-Engages Southern California schools in a dialogue that encourages the growth of a sustainable school system, which includes the health and well-being of the students and the buildings in which they attend.
+Engages Southern California schools in a dialogue that facilitates and encourages the growth of a sustainable school system, for K-12 schools and higher education.
+This includes providing the fundamentals of sustainability education, improving internal and external campus systems.
+Suggested changes ensure the health and well-being of all students and school campus employees for both indoor and outdoor spaces in which they inhabit daily.

 Inland Empire (IE) Committee